JuicyJuice1100/PersonalBlog/content/posts/diet-day-32-testing-out-a-cheat-day.md

 Today was a cheat day.
 We ended up not going to the state fair today because of the rain.

 I did intake a lot of food today.
 I don't think I'm going to do a cheat day like this again.
 It was a good test and I've learned I do not like eating this much food anymore.
 Makes me feel awful.

 I will probably just stick with just doing cheat meals/snacks instead of prepping for a whole cheat day.

+I will say the food was delicious today.

+Ate at Engine Company No. 3 which is a great place to grab brunch.

+My wife was craving a burger.
+So ended up at Stack'd for dinner.

+But as I said this will probably be the last time I do a cheat day like this.

 # Brunch